jdoleary/Spellmasons/docs/CriticalPath.md

     - Verify that there are no bugs with showUpgrades refactor 02362aa9
 - January
     - build: remove unneeded nuget package from build output?
+        - Can't remove, it is the update file https://github.com/vercel/hazel#updatewin32versionreleases
     - Invent new loop biomes by colorizing old biome tiles for looping
+    - Red portal when you first loop
     - Optimize runPredictions
         - especially with expanding + corpse explosion
     - Use Steamworks "Currator Connect" Tool